MSaifAsif/sample-skeleton-projects/README.md

 A collection of small skeleton projects to help start development quickly.

 ## What is this ?
 The projects are simply basic and easy to execute implementations of some of the popularly used frameworks and libraries out in the market.
-Definition of small depends on LOC
+Definition of small depends on LOC.
+The idea started as a private project but now is being put public for everyone to benefit.

 ## Wait, what's LOC
-LOC, or simpley Lines Of Code, is the approximate sum of the minimum lines of code and configurations that are absolutely essential to deploy the project
+LOC, or simply Lines Of Code, is the approximate sum of the minimum lines of code and configurations that are absolutely essential to deploy the project

 ## Why do I need this ?
 These can be used to jump start your coding time by simply forking these projects or using them as reference and then building your application on top of them.

 ## What's included ?
-The implementations range from advanced MVC frameworks such as Struts to small testing libraries like JUnit or pyUnit (python).
+The implementations range from MVC frameworks like Struts to small testing libraries like JUnit.

 ## I can't find the framework I am using
 Help us implement it.
-Open a request or send us a PR.
+Open a [request](https://github.com/MSaifAsif/sample-skeleton-projects/issues) or send us a PR.
 More than happy to add more.

 **Note:** Projects not listed in the index table below are either in development phase or in debug mode and are not be relied on yet.